sen-tou/dot/README.md

     -i Install the dotfiles, a backup of all affected files will be created -I Install dependencies that the dotfiles refer to -d Download dotfiles (no install)
-    -b Backup dotfiles (only works if the project has been downloaded via -d or -i) -V Print version
+    -b Backup dotfiles (only works if the project has been downloaded via -d or -i Install the dotfiles, a backup of all affected files will be created
 ```

 4. A backup should be created with the `-b` option for all files that would be